run-house/runhouse/docs/how-to-use-runhouse.rst

 ^^^^^^^^^^^^^^^^^
 Runhouse allows you to define compute requirements in code, and launch ephemeral clusters from the compute pool we described in the prior section.
 Here, you can define the required CPU, GPU, memory, and disk requirements (or name a specific cluster) to use.
-For instance, to create a cluster on AWS with an A10 GPU attached using an Docker image, you can write:
+For instance, to create a cluster on AWS with an A10 GPU attached using an arbitrary Docker image, you can write:

 .. code:: python